The Ultimate Guide To Giving Fees For Churches [2024 Edition]

 For Tithely, the rate they charge for ACH giving is 1% + $0.30.
 Again, Pushpay doesn’t publicly disclose its pricing, but it’s virtually the same.

-For Subsplash, 0.5%-1% (this time with no potential rate discount if you pay for the full Subsplash platform).
+For Subsplash, it's 1% of the gift (this time with no potential rate discount if you pay for the full Subsplash platform).

 Bottom line: